Canon T7 vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7 and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T7 and the M10 are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the T7 followed on from the Canon T6.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M10 was succeeded by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.